laderast/laderast.github.io/CV/index.md

 **SERVICE ACCOMPLISHMENTS**

+Organizer for Cascadia R Conference.

+Participant/Instructor for PDX Data Rescue/Open Data Day.

-Co-Founder of BioDSP group for students and postdocs.
+Co-Founder of BioData Club group for students and postdocs.
 Managed speakers, developed free workshops for students, and provided feedback for student presentations.
-BioDSP is currently at 57 students and its members range from OHSU staff, faculty, students and postdocs, providing a unique opportunity to share information and provide mentoring to students.
+BioData Club is currently at 80 members ranging from OHSU staff, faculty, students and postdocs, providing a unique opportunity to share information and provide mentoring to students.

 Developed coursework for unemployed or underemployed IT workers in both biosciences and healthcare for Oregon Bioscience Association.

-Reviewer for both BMC Bioinformatics and Neurocomputing.
+Reviewer for AMIA, BMC Bioinformatics, and Neurocomputing.

 My mentees include Jason Li and Eisa Mahyari, both PhD candidates in DMICE.